Convergence Error Analysis of Reflected Gradient Langevin Dynamics for Globally Optimizing Non-Convex Constrained Problems: Convergence Analysis

-Then, our purpose is reduced to showing the weak convergence of the time discretized version and bound the error for finite $k$ and positive $\eta$.
-To do so, we consider the following Neumann problem associated with the Poisson equation:
+It thus remains to show the weak convergence of the time-discretized version and bound the error for a finite step $k$ and a positive step size $\eta$.
+To this end, recall the Poisson equation with the Neumann boundary condition \eqref{poisson neumann problem}, which we restate here for the sake of convenience: